rjacob6051/comp423-course-notes/docs/tutorials/go-setup.md

 So why do we need these?
 Going from top to bottom, Visual Studio Code is a common choice for code editing, and the one we will be using to write our own Go code.
 Docker allows us to create *isolated development environments* through **containers**.
 Finally, the VSCode Dev Container extension will allow us to open out own project within a Docker container.

+!!!
+Notice

+    With docker installed, VS Code might prompt you to install the extension already.
+Otherwise, search for the Dev Container extension in the app or use the link above.

 ## Step 1: Create a New Directory
 ``` bash
 mkdir go-dev-container